TaylorMonacelli/openunison.github.io/docs/deployauth.md

 #### kubectl exec/cp/port-forward

 The kubectl exec, cp, proxy, and port-forward commands use a protocol called SPDY.
 This protocol was deprecated by Google in 2016.
 Very few modern systems still support SPDY.
-If using OpenUnison with a managed cluster like EKS, GKE, or AKS, OpenUnison will not directly support these kubectl commands.
-Assuming your network infrastructure can support SPDY, you can enable the JetStack OIDC Proxy through your values.yaml by setting `impersonation.use_jetstack` to `true`.
+If using OpenUnison with a managed cluster like EKS, GKE, or AKS, OpenUnison supports SPDY by integrating [JetStack's OIDC Proxy](https://github.com/jetstack/kube-oidc-proxy).

 ```
 impersonation: